 With today’s constant barrage of advertisements from the media, the concept of USE IT UP seems quite outdated.
 Why should I focus on using up all of that creepy shampoo I got on sale versus purchasing what the Internet has me convinced I prefer?
 Because when we do USE IT UP, we save dollars in two ways–from the past and future.
-Using it up, we teach our families and community a valuable lesson in living with less.
+By using it up, we teach our families and community a valuable lesson in living with less.

 Saving from the Past

 Living frugally helps cut down on impulse buying.
 Most everyone likes to shop (I call that BUY–ITE–US), but sometimes we don’t give quality/quantity enough thought.
 Then we end up with purchases where we might leave the tags on because we bought in haste and don’t really love it.
 When we think about saving from the past, we need to give ourselves credit.
 “I bought this curiously cheap shampoo–or whatever–because it was all I could afford at the time.
-I need not spend any more and use it up.”
+I need not spend any more but use it up.”

 Saving for the Future

 By using up our purchases from the past, we obviously don’t spend money which gives us more for the future.
 But how does one USE IT UP when you feel like throwing it away?

 The Only Use It Up Rule